 If you experience problems uploading any items to your application, those items can also be emailed to email@example.com.

 If you should have any questions about the application process, please contact Tsz Kwok, EdD, at 215.571.4526.

 Back to Top

 2018 Summer Undergraduate Research Fellowship Participants

-Jensine Coudriet, a 2018 Summer Undergraduate Research Fellowshp (SURF) participant, in the lab of her mentor Dr. Jessica Barson.
-Jensine is an undergraduate student at Westminster College, New Wilmington, Pa.
+Jensine Coudriet, a 2018 Summer Undergraduate Research Fellowshp (SURF) participant, in the lab of her mentor, Dr. Jessica Barson.
+Jensine is an undergraduate student at Westminster College, New Wilmington, Pennsylvania.

 Fawwaz Siddiqui, a 2018 Summer Undergraduate Research Fellowship (SURF) participant, in the lab of his mentor, Dr. Ole Mortensen.
 Fawwaz is an undergraduate student at the University of Nevada, Reno.

 Justus Martin, a 2018 Summer Undergraduate Research Fellowship (SURF) participant, in the lab of his mentor, Dr. Michael Bouchard.
-Justus is an undergraduate student at Stillman College, Tuscaloosa, Ala.
+Justus is an undergraduate student at Stillman College, Tuscaloosa, Alabama.

 Isabella Agyapong, a 2018 Summer Undergraduate Research Fellowship (SURF) participant, in the lab of her mentor, Dr. Jacqueline Barker.
 Isabella is an undergraduate student at California State University, Northridge.